-- Never drink alcoholic beverages on an empty stomach.
+- Never drinking alcoholic beverages on an empty stomach.

 - Not taking medications, including over-the-counter drugs, while consuming alcohol.
 Alcohol may make medications stronger or interact with them, making them ineffective or dangerous.

 When a person consumes alcoholic beverages, the alcohol builds up in their bloodstream.
-The liver then needs time to process and break the alcohol down.
+The liver is the primary organ for eliminating alcohol and needs time to filter the blood and break the alcohol down.

-Alcohol is a main cause of motor vehicle accidents and poor decision-making.
+Alcohol consumption can impair coordination and decision-making.
 If a person chooses to consume alcohol, they should do so safely and take whatever steps are necessary to avoid putting themselves and others in harm’s way.